anninis/Chess-games-analysis/README.md

 Project work for the course "Multivariate Statistical Analysis" analysing data of online chess games.

-The project.Rmd file contains the project document written in R Markdown and contains the R code executed to obtain the results of the analysis.
+The project.Rmd file contains the project document written in R Markdown and also the R code executed to obtain the results of the analysis.